-|Myth:Transgender legal protections would require businesses and other public places to spend money to remodel their restrooms to be gender neutral or add restrooms or other sex-segregated facilities.||FACT:No business or other public facility will have to spend a penny on remodeling or new construction.
-Fair and equal under the law simply guarantees patrons safe access to the existing facilities that align with their gender identity.|
+|Myth:Transgender legal protections would require businesses and other public places to spend money to remodel their restrooms to be gender neutral or add restrooms or other sex-segregated facilities.||FACT:Not true.
+Businesses and public facilities won’t have to spend a penny on remodeling or new construction.
+Being protected from discrimination simply means customers use the existing facilities that match the gender they live every day.

 Many businesses—including the statewide Business and Industry Association—are publicly supporting this update because it will attract investment.
 New Hampshire is the only state in New England that doesn’t protect everyone from discrimination, leaving the state behind as companies invest elsewhere.
 We all want New Hampshire to have a competitive economy that attracts the best talent, and updated nondiscrimination protections can help get us there.